languel/cloudywindow/README.md

    - Note: Some pages can swallow drag events; if drop doesn't trigger, use the shortcuts below.
 - Links that open in a new tab/window (`target=_blank`) are intercepted and opened as a new CloudyWindow with the same frameless, transparent style.
 New windows are managed in the Window menu.
 - Per‑site CSS:
-  - Developer → Site CSS → Edit In‑App… opens a JSON editor backed by `site-css.json` in your user data folder.
+  - Developer -> Site CSS -> Edit In-App... opens a JSON editor backed by `site-css.json` in your user data folder.
-  - Click “Start Picker” then:
+  - Click "Start Picker" then:
     - 📄 `P` page/root transparent • 🫥 `T` transparent • 🙈 `H` hide • ↩️ `Z` undo • ♻️ `R` reset site rules (keeps built‑in starter rules) • ✅ `Enter` done • ✖️ `Esc` cancel
   - Save to persist.
 Rules apply on the next navigation for that site.
 - Frameless resize: drag edges/corners (invisible handles) to resize.